mahmoud021/RateLimiter/README.md

 ```
 ## Manage Collection of bukets
-now we want  to create buket for each user based on ad identifer:
+now we want  to create buket for each user based on an identifer:
 so we can do that :
 ```java
  class UsersRateLimiter {